graphhopper/graphhopper/README.md

 [There is an experimental step by step guide](https://github.com/graphhopper/graphhopper/issues/561#issuecomment-473567727) that creates a debian or rpm package from the cloned and compiled repository.
 Before we can recommend this we need some more testers and feedback :)

-## Questions

-All questions go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage (iOS&Android), and [our map matching component](https://github.com/graphhopper/map-matching).
-Another place to ask questions is on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper).
-Do **not** use our issue section for questions.

-## Contribute

-Read through [how to contribute](CONTRIBUTING.md) for information on topics like finding and fixing bugs and improving our documentation or translations!

 ## For the Web

-See GraphHopper in action on [GraphHopper Maps](https://graphhopper.com/maps) and [install it](../stable/docs/index.md) on your own machine:
+See the road routing feature of GraphHopper in action on [GraphHopper Maps](https://graphhopper.com/maps) and [install it](../stable/docs/index.md) on your own machine:

 [![GraphHopper Maps](https://karussell.files.wordpress.com/2014/12/graphhopper-maps-0-4-preview.png)](https://graphhopper.com/maps)